archithdwij/Android-apps/Project name/Readme.md

 ### Summary

 There are various things you can add in summary.
-- How you got Idea to make this
+- Reasib behind this particular idea
 - How it works
 - Languages you have used to make this
 - What are it's applications